ashwin-nayak/pressure-projections/README.md

   <li><a href="#getting-started">Getting Started</a></li>
   <li><a href="#run-using-docker-container">Run using docker container</a></li>
   <li><a href="#run-in-julia">Run benchmarks in Julia</a></li>
+  <li><a href="#development-container-for-developers">Development container (for developers)</a></li>
 </ul>
 </details>

 ## Getting Started

-First, clone the repository or download the contents locally on your computer, and ensure you are working from within,
+First, clone the repository or download the contents locally on your computer, and ensure you are working within project directory,
 ```bash
 git clone git@github.com:ashwin-nayak/pressure-projections.git
 cd pressure-projections